vbmobile/mobile-id-documentation/docs/Features/BiometricMatch/BiometricMatch_Index.md

     )
     ```

-    The FeatureError has the following structure:

-    ```kotlin
-    data class FeatureError(
-        val errorMessage : String,
-        val apiError: ApiError?
-    ) : Parcelable
-    ```

-    The ApiError has the following structure:

-    ```kotlin
-    data class ApiError(
-        val errors: Map<String, String>?,
-        val type: String,
-        val title: String,
-        val status: Int,
-        val detail: String?,
-        val instance: String?,
-    ) : Parcelable
-    ```

 === "iOS"

-    These method’s completion handler passes a result , where the MatchReport contains the Match information and BiometricMatchError contains the possible errors that may occur during the process.
+    These method’s completion handler passes a result , where the MatchReport contains the Match information and MatchReportError contains the possible errors that may occur during the process.
 Below is an example of usage:

     ```swift
     self.enrolment.matchBiometrics(